u6yuvi/fsdl_project/Introduction.md

 # Running Inference

 1. Refer Package-Access jupyter notebook for running inference.
+Make sure that the jupyter notebook is set to run from the project workdir, ie `fsdl_project`

 # Running Flask Server
 1. Run ml_api/run.py to start the Flask Server.